 Registration for the Spring will open in the Winter.
 (To register, contact the Burnside Gorge Community Centre at 250-388-5251 or stop by the Centre in person at 471 Cecelia Road.)

 Participants are asked to:

-- Refrain from attending the program or from entering the Community Centre if you are experiencing symptoms associated with a respiratory illness (cough, fever, muscle aches, fatigue, sore throat, shortness of breath, etc.)
+- Refrain from attending the program or from entering the Community Centre if you have experienced COVID-19 symptoms in the past 10 days.

 - Do not use scented or fragranced products before coming to sessions.